pshapiro/rankenberry/README.md

 "A simple rank tracking application leveraging a 3rd party API with advanced data features."

+__Note:__ Requires [SpaceSERP API](https://appsumo.8odi.net/nLaMra) (lifetime deal on AppSumo)

 ## Project Overview

 This SEO Rank Tracker is a web application that allows users to track search engine rankings for specified keywords across different projects.
-It utilizes multiple 3rd party APIs to fetch SERP data, such as [SpaceSERP](https://appsumo.8odi.net/nLaMra) (lifetime deal on AppSumo), and search volume information, providing advanced features for data analysis and visualization.
+It utilizes multiple 3rd party APIs to fetch ranking and SERP data, such as [SpaceSERP](https://appsumo.8odi.net/nLaMra) (lifetime deal on AppSumo), and search volume information, providing advanced features for data analysis and visualization.

 ### Key Features